akeneo/transporteo/README.md

 - php7.1-json
 - php7.1-xml
 - [composer](https://getcomposer.org/download/)
-- a ssh-client
+- a SSH client

-The source PIM you will migrate from can be either in local, either in a server.
-To be able to download you will need to provide a private ssh-key able to connect to this server.

-Moreover, if you want to install an Enterprise Edition, you will also have to provide a private ssh-key able to download this edition located on the akeneo distribution server.

-To conclude about SSH, you will need

-- one or two private ssh keys (distant source pim & enterprise edition installation)
+- [Docker](https://www.docker.com/), in case you want to automatically install the destination PIM 2.0

 ### Install the tool and its dependencies